Smallfolk: Critical response

-Several critics highlighted key moments from the episode, such as Seasmoke claiming Addam as his rider, Considine's return as King Viserys Targeryen in Daemon's visions, the smallfolk uprising, the royal drama in King's Landing and Aemond's conversations with Alicent, Larys and Aegon, as well as Rhaenyra and Mysaria's kiss.
+Several critics highlighted key moments from the episode, such as Seasmoke claiming Addam as his rider, Considine's return as King Viserys Targaryen in Daemon's visions, the smallfolk uprising, the royal drama in King's Landing and Aemond's conversations with Alicent, Larys and Aegon, as well as Rhaenyra and Mysaria's kiss.
 James Hunt described the kiss as "unexpected" but effective in adding more layers to both characters.
 Carly Lane and Proma Khosla of IndieWire praised the chemistry between D'Arcy and Mizuno, with Lane calling them "captivating to watch together," although she noted the lack of build up to their potential romance as a flaw.
 Other aspects lauded by critics included Parekh's direction, Djawadi's score, and Rhaenyra's character development.
 Katie Doll of CBR wrote about Parekh, opining that "Parekh made himself one of the best directors of the series by executing high-stakes and mundane scenarios with sensation."
 Meanwhile, the storyline in the Vale and lack of story development for Rhaena were criticized.